-Applies to: Electronic interfaces

 7.2-O – Inactivity alerts

-If the voter has not interacted with the voting system for a long time (that is, between 2-5 minutes), the system must notify the voter and meet the following requirements:
+If the voter has not interacted with the voting system for a long time, that is, between 2-5 minutes, the system must notify the voter and meet the following requirements:

-Each system must specify what they mean by inactivity time and keep a record of it.
+The system must document the inactivity time.

 When the voter’s inactivity time expires, the electronic ballot interface must issue an alert and provide a way for the voter to receive additional time.